Skip to main content

 Putting It All Together

 These regulations are not abstract legal theory.
-They are practical tools that you can use today to advance your claim.
-Here is the framework:
+They are practical tools that policyholders and public adjusters use to advance claims.
+A common framework looks like this:

-- Track every deadline.
-From the moment you file, start a log.
-Compare against the 15-day, 40-day, and 30-day deadlines.
-Each missed deadline is a separate, documentable violation.
+2. Track every deadline.
+From the moment a claim is filed, a simple log tracking dates against the 15-day, 40-day, and 30-day deadlines builds a record.
+Each missed deadline may be a separately documentable violation.

-- Document violations for the future.
-Even if a single violation does not constitute bad faith, a pattern of violations — especially with documented written demands that were ignored — builds a compelling case for bad faith under Jordan v.
-Allstate and potentially punitive damages under Egan v.
-Mutual of Omaha.
+6. Document violations for the future.
+Even where a single violation does not amount to bad faith, a pattern of violations — especially with documented written demands that went unanswered — is the kind of record many plaintiff attorneys point to under Jordan v.
+Allstate when evaluating bad faith, and under Egan v.
+Mutual of Omaha when evaluating potential punitive damages.
+The real value of this documentation usually shows up later, if the dispute escalates to litigation.

 Regulatory violations are not automatically bad faith — but they are evidence of it.
 Even when they fall short of bad faith, they demonstrate the insurer's general disregard for doing things correctly, and they provide concrete leverage in negotiations and CDI complaints.